Recording Studio Users' Guide

 To log into the ProTools Mac Pro, you can use you CCRMA system login.
 All sound files must be stored on the ProTools drives (ProTools 1, 2 and 3) and not on the system drive.
+(Pro Tools cannot record to your desktop, which lives on the CCRMA server and must be accessed over the network.)
 You can use your own external FireWire drive, but note that ProTools sessions may not span internal and FireWire drives in the same session.
 ProTools output is connected to inputs 25-40 of the DM2000 via AES/EBU connections to the Digital 192 interface (There is no direct analog input to ProTools.)

 In order to start using ProTools, the first time you create a session you must set the hardware setup correctly: Both channels 1-8 and 9-16 must be set to AES/EBU (the default is AES/EBU) and the clock must be set to External.
 Subsequent sessions will remember your settings.
 The sample rate set by Big Ben and the session sample rate must agree.
 Sample rates up to and including 96 kHz are possible, though the Eventide Orville cannot run some of its presets at that sample rate.
 Pro Tools is gullible and will use whatever sample rate you tell it, regardless of what is actually being fed to the external clock input.
 It is up to the user to verify that the session and clock sample rates are the same.